HyrumHansen/math4610/task2.md

 ![alt text](images/task2/plot1.png)

 The slope of the error decrease was measured using the linregress method from the scipy.stats method (the code is available [here](code/task2/plot.py)).
 The decreasing portion of the line had a slope of 1.997, or about 2.
 Because the slope of the line is arbitrarily close to 2, we confirm that this is a second order approximation.

+### Question 5:

+There are many finite difference approximation methods.
+One-sided approximations exist, such as the forward difference approximation and the backward difference approximation.
+These methods are not as accurate as the centered difference approximation, which subtracts the backward form the forward generally resulting in higher approximation accuracy.